 A lot goes into caring care of the elderly, hence the need for special planning and preparation.

 The overall objective is to ensure that these senior citizens are fit, happy, and live healthily.
-To this end, we asked Senior Care Center as well as the top senior care Brooklyn facility, and they provided us with some of the crucial elements that constitute the ideal way of caring for the elderly.
+To this end, we asked Senior Care Center as well as the top senior care facilities, and they provided us with some of the crucial elements that constitute the ideal way of caring for the elderly.